The Engineering Business Minor is a collaborative effort between U of T Engineering and the Rotman School of Management.

 It is designed specifically for engineering students interested in learning more about the business dimension of engineering—from finance and economics to management and leadership.
 Courses cover wealth production and creation, accounting, research and development, management, economics and entrepreneurship, all within a global context.

-With the exception of Engineering Science students enroled in math, statistics or finance options, all Engineering undergraduates may enrol.
+With the exception of Engineering Science students enroled in Math, Statistics or Finance Majors, all Engineering undergraduates may enrol.

 Students in the Engineering Business Minor must successfully complete of a minimum of six (6) one-semester courses as outlined below.